 By using an annuity as an income source, you may be able to delay taking your Social Security until age 70, which will make that income as high as possible.
 You may also have an income that can address with inflation through the purchase of an inflation rider, and be larger than it would have been had you taken it at age 62, and you reduce your taxes.

-I would be less than forthright if I told you that an annuity did not come with a few moving parts.
+We would be less than forthright if we told you that an annuity did not come with a few moving parts.
 It does.
 And no one should buy any annuity without understanding all the parts and how they work.
-If your financial advisor cannot answer every question you have to your complete satisfaction and so that you know the features and benefits of the annuity and understand them the way you understand that your right shoe is on your right foot, then you are working with the wrong advisor if you want to put one of these instruments to work for you.
+If your financial adviser cannot answer every question you have to your complete satisfaction and so that you know the features and benefits of the annuity and understand them the way you understand that your right shoe is on your right foot, then you are working with the wrong adviser if you want to put one of these instruments to work for you.
 Annuities have fees and charges, particularly a surrender charge that will apply if you take money out prematurely, which could result in a loss of principal and/or any credited interest.
 Also, withdrawals from an annuity are subject to income taxes, and if taken before age 59-1/2, may be subject to an additional 10% federal tax penalty.

 1 Income riders may be optional or part of the contract, and may come at an additional annual cost.